lupyuen/lupyuen.github.io/src/rust6.md

 use nuttx::*;
 ```

 And yes this code runs on Linux, macOS and Windows!
-We'll come back to this.
-First we test on QEMU...
+We'll come back to this, first we test on QEMU...

 ![Testing Rust Blinky on QEMU Emulator](https://lupyuen.github.io/images/rust6-qemu.jpg)